-How many times have you read an article encouraging you to set yourself a challenge?
+How many times have you been encouraged to set yourself a challenge?
 Any sort of challenge?
 Eat better!
 Exercise more!
 Read the Iliad!

-Today is our first day of significant heat, with an estimated max of 27 degrees C. There can be no more denial; its time to prepare for summer.
+Today is our first day of significant heat for the season, with an estimated max of 27 degrees C. It’s time to prepare for summer.

-So today, I’m going to add to that growing list of challenging articles.
+So today, I’m going to add to that growing list of challenges.
 Here are my tips.

 Go for quirky